man4mandal/TechnicalChads/README.md

 **Participants:** Anirban Roy & Tarashankar Mandal
 **Repository:** https://github.com/man4mandal/TechnicalChads

-This project implements a gender classification pipeline supporting two modes:
+This project implements a gender classification pipeline with two modes:

 - **Task A**: Predict gender (`Male` / `Female`) from test images.
-- **Task B**: Evaluate performance using a ground-truth CSV and class-map JSON.
+- **Task B**: Evaluate predictions using a ground-truth CSV and class-map JSON.

-Both tasks are executed via a single script (`main.py`), powered by PyTorch-based models with GPU support when available.
+Execution is handled via a single script (`main.py`) with optional GPU acceleration.

 ---